symm/vape/README.md

 # How to use

-## As a binary
+## Create a config file

-Grab a binary from our [Releases page](https://github.com/symm/vape/releases) or build one by checking out this repo and running `make`

-Then create a `Vapefile` file in the format:
+Create a file named `Vapefile` file in the format:
 ```json
 [
   {